Yonda-Tax/yonda-local/README.md

 ### Tests

-To run the tests, first set up a python environment andi nstall dependencies and run pytest via uv:
+To run the tests, first set up a python environment and install dependencies and run pytest via uv:

 ```bash
 uv venv -p 3.13 --clear